Skip to main content

 • Painless.
 But it can be painful if it's inflamed.

-Home treatment for a lump such as an epidermal (skin) cyst may relieve symptoms but may not make the cyst go away.
+Home treatment for a skin (epidermal) cyst may relieve symptoms but may not make the cyst go away.

 Credits